DataTalksClub/machine-learning-zoomcamp/cohorts/2026/homework/02-regression/homework.md

 * For this question, fill the NAs with 0.
 * Try different values of `r` from this list: `[0, 0.01, 0.1, 1, 5, 10, 100]`.
 * Use RMSE to evaluate the model on the validation dataset.
-* Round the RMSE scores to 2 decimal digits.
+* Round the RMSE scores to 4 decimal digits.
+This keeps the small but real regularization differences visible instead of turning several choices into a tie.
 * Which `r` gives the best RMSE?

 If multiple options give the same best RMSE, select the smallest `r`.